bThink-BGU/BPjs/README.md

 ## Change log for the BPjs library.

+## 2017-05-10
+* :sparkles: Added an adapter class for `BProgramListener`.
+* :bug: Fixed issues with adding objects to the program's scope.

 ## 2017-04-08
 * :put_litter_in_its_place: Cleaned up the `BProgramRunner`-`BProgram`-`BProgramSyncSnapshot` trio such that listeners don't have to be passed around between them.